 Most women will notice their milk supply slowing toward the middle of their pregnancy, which can present an obstacle if you’re breastfeeding.
 Building up a freezer stash before you get to the point and supplement with breast milk bottles can help you and your baby get through that period without distress.
 You may also choose to start weaning around that time so that you’re not breastfeeding two babies after the new family addition is born.

 Finally, think about whether you want to add breastfeeding to your pregnancy experience.
 It may contribute to fatigue, and many women don’t fell well during some phases of pregnancy.
 If breastfeeding is too much emotionally or physically, you may decide to wean.

 Because some women value child-directed weaning, they find themselves in a situation of nursing two children at the same time.
 This is called tandem breastfeeding.

-Stop Breastfeeding Cold Turkey
+When to Stop Breastfeeding Cold Turkey?